-Different drill types, and SmartSpeed systems (Pro, Dash) and optional accessories (SmartScan, Portable Jump Mat, SmartPad, SmartShoxx) include different user options.
+Different drill types, and SmartSpeed systems (Plus, Pro, Dash) and optional accessories (SmartScan, Portable Jump Mat, SmartPad, SmartShoxx) include different user options.

 Some of the main options are detailed below.

 Once an athlete is finished, the application will move to the next athlete in the list by default, and if anyone breaks the beam on the start gate, the drill will start.